Moniaar/pomtom/README.md

 ### Checklist:
 - Make the clock work in sync with the circle layout
+- Make the user choose cutsom time to foucs with
+- Enhance the timer UI --> Change "foucs timer" to Pomtom with unique font and add some plugins.
+- Make the AI Actually work
+- Remove the settings thingy from the main app page
 - put a bar on the bottom of the app with 2 icons to navigate with
 - The Personal tutor assistance on the 2nd page will be free for now, so make it work by any way you like
 - A window that will ask you if you want to join the AI feature at first or not, once answered yes it won't appear again